panosoft/elm-pgproxy/readme.md

 The App in the test code is an example server that houses PGProxy which is a service.
 It's written to support multiple services with the same interface as PGProxy.
 This was not necessary for this single service, but was more as a proof of concept for additional services which is how Panoramic will be using this module.

-When you write your own server, this should be a good starting point.
+If you write your own server, this should be a good starting point.